reach-sh/reach-lang/non-examples/amm/README.md

 The `market` value would be an array of structures holding balance information about each of the market tokens.
 This would not use linear state.

 --

+This program will rely on a few unreleased features:

+- Foreign to Reach interface specifications --- This is so that Providers & Traders may be instantiated by on-chain principals, rather than only by Reach-generated off-chain backends.

+- Non-network token consumption --- These are the market tokens.

+- Bespoke token production (a.k.a. special case of linear state) --- This is the pool token.

+--